 Superba is large and bright with a side patio where all the canine action goes down.
 As far as the food goes, there really isn’t a bad order, but you should definitely give considerable attention to the pastry counter - those morning buns and “everything” croissants are life-changing.
 Also life-changing?
 The pictures you’ll take of Georgie while he’s wearing his fedora.

 You were staring into your dog’s eyes earlier today and it hit you - he deserves the world.
 What better way to show your appreciation for his unconditional love than taking him to the most dog-friendly restaurant in LA - The Morrison.
 The Atwater gastropub doesn’t just have a great front patio for your pooch, they have an entire “Doggy Menu” where the bone selections come out on a silver platter.
 That’s real.
 For you, the burger is the way to go, but unfortunately it just comes out on a regular plate.

-You and Duke have had a total Eastside day, walking around Los Feliz, flirting with the locals, and building up a strong appetite.
+You and Duke have had a total Eastside day, walking along the LA River bike path, flirting with each other, and building up a strong appetite.
 The obvious move is to head to Alcove.
-One of our favorite daytime spots in the city, Alcove’s outdoor patio is massive, meaning Duke has all the space in the world to spread out and have himself a Saturday.
-You’re ordering any of the salads and sandwiches, and getting a slice of cheesecake to-go.
+The all-day Los Feliz standby has a massive outdoor patio, meaning Duke has all the space in the world to spread out and have himself a Saturday.
+The sandwiches and salads are all solid enough, but don’t leave without getting a slice of cheesecake to-go.

 One of our favorite Valley bars, Blue Dog Tavern is a low-key neighborhood spot essentially under the 405 in Sherman Oaks, and among the most dog-friendly spots in town.
 We’ve never been there when there haven’t been other dogs on the front patio (a huge selling point, to be honest), so you’ll never feel like that one person who brought their dog to the bar.
-There’s plenty space on the patio, lots of water bowls, and even dog-safe burger patties for half-time.
+There’s plenty space on the patio, lots of water bowls, and even dog-safe burger patties.